About NORTIQ

 Define the work.
 Install the system.
 Help the team use it.

-That is the practical NORTIQ pattern across AI adoption, revenue execution, GTM OS, agents, and portfolio support.
+That is the practical NORTIQ pattern across AI adoption, custom agents, GTM services, GTM OS, customer stories, and portfolio support.